SEASON 01: EPISODE 01:

 Sokal, Alan D. The Sokal Hoax: The Sham That Shook the Academy.
 U of Nebraska Press, 2000.

 Cited is funded in part by the Social Science and Humanities Research Council.
-This episode was made possible with a grant to discuss public distrust of science.
+This part of a wider project looking at the politics of science in post-truth times.
 The project was advised by Dr. Dave Ng at the University of British Columbia’s Michael Smith Labs.
-With further research advising from Professors Alan Richardson, and Heather Douglas.
+With further research advising from Professors Alan Richardson and Heather Douglas.